After Travis Scott concert disaster, video goes viral of Linkin Park stopping show to remind crowd of safety

 Videos show Travis Scott’s Astroworld concert continued despite desperate pleas for help from the crowd

-On TikTok, a video of former One Direction member Niall Horan has about 3 million views.
-At a 2018 concert in Argentina, he encouraged the crowd to spread out.
+In a TikTok video with about 3 million views, former One Direction member Niall Horan encourages the crowd at a 2018 concert in Argentina to spread out.

 “Your security is my responsibility, okay?
 There is a ton of room down the back of this room.
-Everyone doesn’t need to be like this,” he said, with his elbows in and hands crossed over his chest.
+Everyone doesn’t need to be like this,” he said.
 “And we don’t want anyone getting hurt or squashed.”

 “Let’s organize this before we go any further, okay?” he added.